Australian wine has never been better.

 Andrew Caillard MW

-Andrew is a highly regarded wine reviewer and author of numerous books including several reference editions such as Penfold’s “The Rewards of Patience” (editions III to IX), Imagining Coonawarra – The story of Wynns Coonawarra Estate John Riddoch Cabernet Sauvignon and The Essence of Dreams (the history of the Mornington Peninsula’s wine industry).
+He was also an associate producer of award-winning feature documentaries Red Obsession and Blind Ambition, and author of numerous books including several reference editions such as Penfold’s “The Rewards of Patience” (editions III to IX), Imagining Coonawarra – The story of Wynns Coonawarra Estate John Riddoch Cabernet Sauvignon and The Essence of Dreams (the history of the Mornington Peninsula’s wine industry).
+Andrew has personally won numerous awards including the IWSC Wine Communicator 2025 Trophy and Australian Wine Communicator of the Year in 2024.

 Angus Hughson